Thomas-Driessen/school-projects/README.md

 ## Explanation
 ### **Semester 3**
 Semester 3 was aimed towards being introduced to the concept of microservices.
-The project I chose to make was a dashboard that retrieved information from a Minceraft server.
+The project I chose to make was a dashboard that retrieved information from a Minecraft server.
 This included the health and position of players.
 But also included rich user experiences with live updates if a player enters or leaves the server.

 The stack that was used during Semester 3 is:
 - Vue.js